rebremer/databricks_aad_token/README.md

-# Databricks client using Service Principals
+# Databricks client script using Service Principals
 Fully automated Databricks client script in Python that does the following:

 - Create Databricks Workspace